 Fantasy business cases

-It remains a mystery whether the people who task their sales teams with producing accurate demand forecast numbers have ever worked with an actual sales team before.
-In the very best case, these numbers can be seen as an honest piece of guesswork, but more often than not, they are just made up by the sales team trying to game whatever financial incentive they are given.
-This gives way to the widespread practice known as “sandbagging”, where everyone sets their objectifs as low as possible in order to exceed expectations later on.
-In addition to this, down the line, we have supply chain teams that often pretend paying attention to those figures, while actual operations remain entirely separate from the inputs provided by Sales.
-Ignoring the figures suggested by the sales team is the only reasonable option as the supply chain would stop working altogether if it actually had to operate based on numbers so poor.
+It remains a mystery whether the people who task their Sales teams with producing accurate demand forecast numbers have ever worked with an actual sales team before.
+In the very best case, these numbers can be seen as an honest piece of guesswork, but more often than not, they are just made up by the Sales team trying to game whatever financial incentive they are given.
+This gives way to the widespread practice known as “sandbagging” , where everyone sets their objectives as low as possible in order to exceed expectations later on.
+In addition to this, down the line, we have supply chain teams that often pretend to pay attention to those figures, while actual operations remain entirely separate from the inputs provided by Sales.
+Ignoring the figures suggested by the Sales team is the only reasonable option, as the supply chain would stop working altogether if it actually had to operate based on numbers so poor.

 Bad metrics, bad benchmarks

-Quantitative supply chain is all about numbers you can trust.
+The Quantitative Supply Chain is all about numbers you can trust.
 As a result, we tend to be heavily inclined towards metrics and benchmarks.
 However, we observe that, in supply chain, the vast majority of benchmarks and metrics are so badly designed that they are generally viewed as pseudo-science in our book.
 Good supply chain metrics require a lot of effort.
-Good supply chain benchmarks require a near-insane amount of efforts.
+Good supply chain benchmarks require a near-insane amount of effort.
 Too often, metrics and benchmarks are dumbed down for the sake of simplicity, but at the expense of all actual relevance for the business.
-As a rule of thumb, if operating a benchmark does not feel like an incredibly difficult task for your supply chain teams, then the chances are that the challenge is vastly underestimated.
+As a rule of thumb, if operating a benchmark does not feel like an incredibly difficult task for your supply chain teams, then chances are that the challenge is vastly underestimated.